STATE-NAV: Stability-Aware Traversability Estimation for Bipedal Navigation on Rough Terrain: Instability learning for safe bipedal navigation planning

-To model this function, we propose \textit{TravFormer}, a neural network architecture specifically designed for traversability estimation of bipedal locomotion, as shown in Fig. \ref{fig:travformer}.
+To model this function, we propose \textit{TravFormer}, a neural network architecture designed to predict BSFA instability from the elevation map and command, as shown in Fig. \ref{fig:travformer}.
 TravFormer leverages a ResNet-18 backbone~\cite{renset} for terrain feature extraction and incorporates attention mechanisms~\cite{attn_is_all_u_need} to focus on stability-critical aspects of the terrain while enabling context-aware integration of the command inputs.
 The Transformer Decoder treats command embeddings as queries and terrain features as keys/values to generate the final traversability predictions.
-In addition to the mean of instability, we also estimate the uncertainty of the prediction to implicitly reflect the uncertainty induced potentially by the unmodeled robot dynamics.
-However, as uncertainty serves as a dependent variable to the instability prediction, optimizing the instability and uncertainty simultaneously usually leads to unstable training~\cite{tlio}.
-Therefore, we adopt the two-phase sequential training strategy from~\cite{tlio} to address this training issue.
+We use a two-phase schedule for stable joint optimization of $\hat{\delta}$ and $\sigma$, inspired from~\cite{tlio}

-\textbf{Phase 1 - Mean Squared Error (MSE) Training:} In the initial phase, we train the network to minimize the MSE between predicted and ground truth values for instability.
+\textbf{Phase 1 - Mean Squared Error (MSE) Training:} In the initial phase, we train the network to minimize the MSE between the network prediction of BSFA instability and the labels collected in Section.~\ref{sec:Instability and Fallover Prediction}.
 We train for 10 epochs during this phase, which we find sufficient to establish a strong foundation to ensure convergence for the subsequent uncertainty learning.

 \textbf{Phase 2 - Gaussian Negative Log-Likelihood (NLL) Training~\cite{kendall2017uncertainties}}: After initializing with weights from the MSE phase, we extend the network with an additional output head to predict both the mean $\hat{\delta}$ and standard deviation $\sigma$.
-The network is trained to minimize the negative log-likelihood of the ground truth values under a Gaussian distribution:
+The network is trained to match the predicted BSFA instability distribution with the label distribution under a Gaussian assumption:

-where $N$ is the total number of samples in a batch and ${\delta}$ represents ground truth instability.
+where $N$ is the total number of samples in a batch and ${\delta}$ denotes the target label collected in Section~\ref{sec:Instability and Fallover Prediction}.